trungnt11/trungnt11.github.io/_posts/2019-09-01-fast-ai-lesson-6-notes.md

 Post from Matthew Kleinsmith: [CNNs from Different Viewpoints](https://medium.com/impactai/cnns-from-different-viewpoints-fab7f52d159c).
-This is a wonderfully concise explanation with great diagrams and hardly and text.
+This is a wonderfully concise explanation with great diagrams and hardly any text.
 The following diagrams are from that post.

 Sliding window view: